Inflectra/rapise-documentation/docs/Guide/jscript_language_reference.md

 }
 ```

-For example, you may call `_NpmInit` from [SeSOnTestInit()](understanding_the_script.md#sesontestinig) function.
+For example, you can call `_NpmInit` from the [SeSOnTestInit()](understanding_the_script.md#sesontestinig) function.

 ## [Reference](http://jsdoc.inflectra.com/Default.aspx?href=html/js56jslrfJScriptLanguageReference.htm)

-The language reference covers EcmaScript v2 supported by default JScript Engine.
-It is missing majority of latest features, properties and methods.
+The language reference covers EcmaScript v2, which is supported by the default JScript Engine.
+It is missing the majority of the latest features, properties, and methods.
 For example, there is no `Array.join` or `String.trim`.

   <li><a href="http://jsdoc.inflectra.com/Default.aspx?href=html/js56jslrfFeatureInformation.htm" title="Feature Information">Feature Information</a></li>
   <li><a href="http://jsdoc.inflectra.com/Default.aspx?href=html/js56jsgrpecmafeatures.htm" title="Microsoft JScript Features - ECMA">Microsoft JScript Features - ECMA</a></li>